 After completion of a minimum of 25 hours of control analysis, required coursework, and a successful Clinical Case Review, students begin the single case study for the final project.
-The student submits a brief description of his or her case and research interest to the Research Committee.
-The Research Committee gives feedback on the proposed study and helps the student find a reader who serves as chair of the student's research committee.
+Students submit a brief description of their case and research interest to the Research Committee.
+The Research Committee gives feedback on the proposed study and helps students find a reader who serves as chair of their research committee.
 The chair helps the student develop a narrative of the case to be studied, identify a research question, complete a literature review and develop a methodology for the research project, as well as select two additional readers to advise on and approve the project.
 The three person committee approves these first three chapters, which constitute the proposal for the single case study, before the student proceeds to in depth data analysis and articulation of findings, including inferences made regarding unconscious dynamics and fantasies, backed up with evidence from the clinical process.

-When the project is complete, the candidate orally presents the final project to the readers, the Research Committee, and the Certificate program faculty and students.
+When the project is complete, candidates orally present the final project to the readers, the Research Committee, and the Certificate program faculty and students.
 All Certificate program faculty members are given the opportunity to read the final project prior to the presentation and vote on whether the project meets clinical and research standards for the Certificate in Psychoanalysis.